 Examples of Change in the Workplace

-Change happens for many reasons and occurs on every level of organizational structure.
+Change projects happens for many reasons and occurs on every level of organizational structure.
 Here are some examples of changes commonly experienced in the workplace:

 - Implementing inclusive hiring practices for all levels of management

 - Creating safe environments where employees are free to express their individuality

 - Enacting stringent policies against workplace discrimination